gsoft-inc/wl-web-configs/docs/swc/default.md

 +++
 !!!

-## A note about Rspack
+## A word about Rspack

-Somewhere in 2024, [we expect to migrate from webpack to Rspack](../webpack/default.md#a-note-about-rspack).
-Once the migration is completed, the SWC [development](configure-dev.md) and [production](configure-build.md) configurations will not be required anymore as [Rspack](https://www.rspack.dev/) offers out of the box support for [React](https://react.dev/) and [TypeScript](https://www.typescriptlang.org/).
+Somewhere in 2024, [we expect to migrate from webpack to Rspack](../webpack/default.md#a-word-about-rspack).
+Once the migration is completed, the SWC [development](configure-dev.md) and [production](configure-build.md) configurations will not be used anymore as [Rspack](https://www.rspack.dev/) offers out of the box support for [React](https://react.dev/) and [TypeScript](https://www.typescriptlang.org/).

-Still, the [Jest configuration](configure-jest.md) will continue to be available as there is no integration between Rspack and [Jest](https://jestjs.io/).
+Meanwhile, you can **confidently start a new project with these SWC configurations** as the migration process to Rspack is expected to be seamless.

 ## Features